Oinam Mangi: Recognition and awards

-His wife, Bilashini, is also an award-winning sculptor and has contributed to promoting his work.
+His wife, Bilashini, is also a sculptor and has contributed to promoting his work.

-Despite these achievements, Mangi has stated that he has not received substantial support from the State Government.
+Mangi has stated that he has not received substantial support from the State Government.
 He applied for a Rs 15 crore loan to purchase a sculpting machine, which he believes would increase efficiency and quality, but the government has not responded.

 Challenges and advocacy

 Mangi has highlighted several challenges in his work: